LucasDelfino92/morrowindsharp/setup.md

 - MO2 will prompt you to give the installed mod a name.
 I suggest renaming it to **Correct UV Rocks**.
 Click **OK**.
 - The mod will appear in the left pane.
 Check the box next to it to finish installation.

+> Unfortunately some Nexus mods block the **Mod manager download** option.
+In that case, you will have to use the **Manual download** option, and install the mods manually as shown in this section.

 ### Creating a separator in Mod Organizer 2

 Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
 We will create a separator for the upcoming **MGE XE** section.